-India, according to the government data, has been successful in providing electricity everywhere in India.
+According to government data, India has successfully provided electricity everywhere in India.
 However, the consistency of the electric power received remains a major question.
-The power reform, as announced by Nirmala Sitharaman, is a much needed one regarding the consistency of the provided electricity, and it has been so for the longest of time.
+As announced by Nirmala Sitharaman, the power reform is a much-needed one regarding the consistency of the provided electricity, and it has been so for the longest of time.

 Nirmala Sitharaman mentioned that the power reforms such as the power tariff reform should be taken up soon by the government project to provide last-mile connectivity and electricity connections to all households in rural and urban areas.
 However, her scheme is an extended part of another initiative taken up the Indian government called the ‘Pradhan Mantri Sahaj Bijli Har Ghar Yojana’ scheme.